 Tim King, USGS Leetown Science Center Aquatic Ecology Branch

 Nomination procedure: Nominations should identify individuals (past or present) that have made a significant contribution(s) to genetics of aquatic organisms, conservation or management-oriented fisheries/aquatic research, or the promotion of genetic applications for fisheries and aquatic resource conservation, protection, and management.
 Nominee membership in AFS and the Genetics Section are not pre-requisites, but service to AFS and the Genetics Section will be considered in the award process.
-Nominations for the Hall of Excellence can be provided by any Genetics Section member and are due to the Genetics Section President-Elect by 15 April of each year.
+Nominations for the Hall of Excellence can be provided by any Genetics Section member and are due this year to the Genetics Section President-Elect by 30 June 2020.

 Nomination package: To download a Word version of the nomination form, please click this link.
 Nomination packages for nominees not inducted can be updated by the nominator and rolled over for consideration for up to two years.